Trial of Conscience

 Time had no meaning as long fingers and hands mapped the small body tangled with hers.
 Flickers of light and shadows alternately revealed and veiled the places she touched, her eyes occasionally glancing up to engage and hold green in wordless communication.
 Rolling onto her back, she carried the small body with her as she once again tasted soft lips and explored a warm mouth.

 Hands went to hips, urging the small body upwards.
 Blue eyes closed as the velvety skin of inner thighs brushed her cheeks, the scent of Sydney's arousal eliciting a small moan.
 Lips and tongue caressed the velvet skin of inner thighs.
 A slow, tender lap of the tongue up the length of the small woman's sex wrung a guttural moan from the depths of both their souls, the sound mixing with the crackling and snapping of the fire.
-The small woman leaned back onto her hands, her hips and the mouth on her moving in adagio temp.
+The small woman leaned back onto her hands, her hips and the mouth on her moving in adagio tempo.

 To Sydney, the feeling...the movement was an eternal truth their bodies spoke...of love, of desire, of need...timeless...perfect.
-She felt no need to increase the slow movement of her hips as Evin's mouth feasted upon her, content to take the staircase, one step at a time, to the summit of that plane she existed on when the tall woman pleasured her.
+She felt no need to increase the slow movement of her hips as Evin's mouth feasted upon her, content to take the staircase, one step at a time, to the summit of that plain she existed on when the tall woman pleasured her.

 The long red tongue, wielded as delicately as an artist's brush, painted a picture on the canvas presented to her.
 The velvety folds and sensitive bud grew more sensitive with each movement of the lips and tongue, the cadence rewarding Evin with an opportunity to fully appreciate the changes in the body above her...the gradual acceleration of breathing, the slow building of tension in the muscles, the swelling of the sensitive nub and the folds that surrounded it, the flow of wetness from the opening her tongue penetrated at intervals, the salty sweet taste satisfying an intense craving in her soul.

 A long moan escaped from the small woman as the summit came into view in her mind's eye.
 Savoring the feel of the brush strokes against her sensitive sex, it seemed as if every blood cell in her body were being coaxed down gently by that mouth that was now surely as much a part of her as one of her limbs.
-The tightness below her belly increased more than she thought possible as she resisted the urge to increase the rhythm of her hips and seek release, her mind telling her that the wait would be worth the reward.
+The tightness below her belly increased more than she thought possible as she resisted the urge to increase the rhythm of her hips and seek release, her mind telling her that the reward would be worth the wait.

 Long, broad brush strokes were applied to the canvas, the slow rhythm never faltering, the body above her growing tauter with each movement.
 A moment's loss of contact as Evin drew back and admired her work, then she resumed painting on her canvas.
 Full red lips finally captured the sensitive protrusion and sucked gently as her tongue bathed the swollen nub with swirling strokes.